How super is taxed

 Carry-forward rule

-Non-concessional contributions (contributions made from your post-tax income) do not generally attract tax, as you have already paid tax on your income.
-However, a non-concessional contributions cap applies.
+After-tax contributions (contributions made from your after-tax income) do not generally attract tax, as you have already paid tax on your income.
+However, an after-tax contributions cap applies.

 If you exceed the above limits, you have the choice to release the excess contributions (plus any interest) or to leave them in the Fund and you may be subject to a penalty tax of up to the highest marginal tax rate.

-If your total income is less than $62,488 in the 2025/24 financial year and you make a non-concessional contribution before 30 June 2026, you may be entitled to a super co-contribution payment.
+If your total income is less than $62,488 in the 2025-24 financial year and you make an after-tax contribution before 30 June 2026, you may be entitled to a super co-contribution payment.

 You may wish to speak to a First Super financial adviser to discuss ways to maximise superannuation contribution caps, or your plans to access your superannuation and any tax implications.

-To discuss your super contributions for this financial year, or for more details how to make concessional contributions and non-concessional contributions without incurring contributions caps, speak to our Member Services Team on 1300 360 988, or email us.
+To discuss your super contributions for this financial year, or for more details how to make before-tax contributions and after-tax contributions without incurring extra tax, speak to our Member Services Team on 1300 360 988, or email us.